direpromise/CookiesVisionModpack/README.md

 If you experience a major bug, please try to do a fresh install of the modpack, some configs might get broken after a major release/update.

+^ OR: delete your old config folder, and let the modpack update, launch the game for the first time, and let it write new updated config files.

 For inquiries, suggestions, or assistance, feel free to use our via [Github](https://github.com/direpromise/CookiesVisionModpack) repository.